 The old adage of "don’t judge a book by its cover" rings true at some of the best establishments on the island.
 For example, Ziggy’s, the East End gas station that churns out some of the islands best brunches, to the food truck, Killer Tacos, whose street tacos rival those from the Baja peninsula.
 The wealth of different cuisines is due in part to the island being home to mainland expats from all of the United States, and the fact the island was ruled by the French, Danish, and the British, since its discovery in the late 1400s.

 Modern-day St. Croix is home to over 50,000 people, with the main population centers around the capital city of Christiansted in the northeast and Frederiksted on the west coast.
 If gastro-tourism is a reason for your visit, consider staying near Christiansted or in the east end.
-Just don’t let the lack of ambiance keep you from discovering what they make up for in flavor and local culture.
 Here are some can’t miss restaurants and dishes during your stay on St. Croix.

 After your first visit, you will be tempted to eat breakfast here every day of your stay- it’s that close to breakfast perfection.
 Toast is most famous for their Rum Cake french toast, which melts in your mouth and feels like a warm hug on a plate.
 They are so delicious—syrup isn’t even required.
 The diner is also famous for their vast arrays of breakfast and lunch arepas—the classic Venezuelan white corn cakes make the perfect sandwich.
 If you are a more traditional breakfast connoisseur, they do all the American classics and serve a wide variety of fresh juices and boozy cocktails.
 The best part: all this deliciousness comes at very reasonable prices.